-Tabitha Weru is a Senior Associate in the Dispute Resolution department of IKM.
+Tabitha Weru is a Legal Director in the Dispute Resolution department of IKM.
 She is well-versed in commercial dispute resolution, employment and labor relations litigation and advisory and insurance matters.
 Tabitha has also been involved as assisting counsel in a number of precedent-setting cases.

 Tabitha’s clients include the government, state corporations, insurance companies, leading banking institutions and private companies.